jhaaslab/Models/docs/Julia setup.md

 # Multithreading

 to run simulations in parallel you will need to change the [numthreads Environmental variable.](https://docs.julialang.org/en/v1/manual/multi-threading/) Setting this to "auto" will set threads to number of logical processors you have, and provide best performance.
 If the computer is slow or needs to be used while running sims lower the number of threads.

 To set for the current session use the threads flag:
-`julia --threads="auto"`
+`julia -t auto`

 To set globally:
 on windows pwsh:

 `$env:JULIA_NUM_THREADS="auto"`

 on mac/linux:

 `export JULIA_NUM_THREADS="auto"`

-To check number of threads being used in the current julia session type `Threads.nthreads()`
+To check number of threads being used in the current julia session type:

+`Threads.nthreads()`